 Key Takeaways

 Edema — the accumulation of excess fluid in body tissues — is one of the most common clinical findings across medicine.
-It ranges from minor ankle swelling after a long flight to debilitating post-surgical edema that extends recovery by weeks.
-Post-operative swelling alone affects virtually every surgical patient, and chronic venous insufficiency with leg edema affects 25–40% of adults over 50.
+It ranges from minor ankle swelling after a long flight to post-surgical swelling or chronic lower-leg fluid retention that needs clinician assessment.

 Understanding Edema: The Starling Equation in Practice